clessn/clessn-blend/Pipelines/Refiners/README.md

 ```

     3. Fill in the metadata elements
-    10. Press Save
+    4. Press Save

 5. Populate the table based on the `RETL` repo
     1. Clone or pull the repository `clessn/retl`
     2. In `clessn-blend/pipeline/refiners`, create a new folder with the name `r_name_of_refiner`.
 The prefix `r_` stands for refiner.
     3. Copy the ***content*** of `clessn/retl` into your new folder.
-    6. In your new folder, delete the `README.md`
+    4. In your new folder, delete the `README.md`
-    7. Rename `template_README.md` as `README.md`.
+    5. Rename `template_README.md` as `README.md`.
-    8. Open and modify the `README.md` to describe the refiner in non-technical language.
+    6. Open and modify the `README.md` to describe the refiner in non-technical language.
-    11. Push in CLESSN-blend
+    7. Push in CLESSN-blend
-11. Start coding
+6. Start coding
     1. Open Rprojet in the folder of your refiner.
     2. Open `code/code.R`: open to code as it's the code template.
 Content is related to automating your refiner.
-13. Create the refiner
-    1. Change line 111 and put the refiner name in snake_case
+    3. Change line 111 and put the refiner name in snake_case
-    2. In MAIN: that's where your code will go and where you'll be able to test it.
+    4. In MAIN: that's where your code will go and where you'll be able to test it.
-    3. Go back into Hublot, look at table to identify the intrant.
+    5. Go back into Hublot, look at table to identify the intrant.
 Look for unique key, timestamp, and body.
-    4. Take the variable name and:
+    6. Take the variable name and:

 ```r
 {